The Well-Rounded Designer

 Enroll above to save your spot in the class.
 Lessonface will send you a confirmation right away, and a Zoom link 24 hours before the class start time.
 You can log into your Lessonface dashboard to access class materials, communicate with your instructor, join the live Zoom session, and access the class recordings and chat transcript afterward.
 This class, and all lessons and classes on Lessonface, are covered by the Lessonface Guarantee.

 Edie Eckman is a designer, author and teacher who loves both knitting and crochet.
 Her comfortable and encouraging teaching style empowers students to gain the skills they need to confidently and enthusiastically take on any crochet or knitting challenge.
-She is the author of a number of best-selling crochet and knitting titles including The Crochet Answer Book, Around the Corner Crochet Borders and How to Knit Socks: Three Methods Made Easy.

 About Lessonface, PBC